 You may be in a hurry.
 You may use a level crossing every day.
 You may even think you know when the train is coming.
 But if you take a chance you’re putting your life, and your family's, at risk.

-If a level crossing or any other part of the railway is causing a problem, or if you simply want more information, contact our National Helpline:
+If a level crossing or any part of the railway is causing a problem or you want information, email us or call:

-If you see anyone misusing a level crossing, please call the British Transport Police on 0800 40 50 40 or the police on 999.
+If you see anyone deliberately misusing a crossing, please call the British Transport Police on 0800 40 50 40 or the Police on 999.